We all have a limited amount of time in a day to prepare for our finance exams. Wouldn’t it be great if we all knew how to study more in less time?

 Alice, knowing that she’s up for a long day ahead, started the first 3 hours at 80% of her capacity to pace herself.

 She gets tired after lunch, averaging 60% her capacity from 12pm-4pm, before dragging herself over the last 3 hours at 40% of her capacity.

-3 hours x 80% + 4 hours x 60% + 3 hours x 40% = 6 hours
+(3 hours x 80%) + (4 hours x 60%) + (3 hours x 40%) = 6 hours

-In that 8 hours of studying, she averaged 80% capacity since a break is never too far away, which gives her the opportunity to recharge for the next study sprint.
-Her effective study hours are:
+In that 8 hours of studying, he averaged 80% capacity since a break is never too far away, which gives him the opportunity to recharge for the next study sprint.

 8 hours x 80% = 6.4 hours

-Lesson here?
-At some point in our CFA studying life, we know how it felt like to be Alice – slogging the whole day without feeling like we got much studying done (or absorbed).
+At some point in our studying life, we know how it felt like to be Alice – slogging the whole day without feeling like we got much studying done (or absorbed).

 It’s not just about quantity, quality matters too – it’s not just the number of hours we sit at a desk that determines the value we generate.
-This is possibly why there’s such a huge variance of study hours needed to pass the CFA exams, the definitions are probably not the same!
+This is possibly why there’s such a huge variance of study hours needed to pass finance exams, the definitions are probably not the same!

 What’s your study routine and schedule like?
 How do you you think your productivity varies across the study session?
 Share your experience with us in the comments below!